tharun-se95/music-library-analyzer/README.md

-# Music Library Analyzer 🎵
+# 💀 SkullKrush Music Analyzer

-**Music Library Analyzer** is a powerful Python tool that automatically analyzes your local music collection and enriches it with advanced musical data.
+> **A Product of SkullKrush Studios**

+A powerful, modern tool to analyze your local music library and tag files with BPM, Key, Energy, and Spotify Metadata.
 It combines state-of-the-art audio analysis with the vast metadata of Spotify to give you a deeper understanding of your library.

 ## ✨ Features